Evan O'Connell

-Evan O'Connell (born 4 May 2004) is an Irish professional rugby union footballer who plays for Munster Rugby.
-His preferred position is lock.
+Evan O'Connell (born 4 May 2004) is an Irish professional rugby union footballer who plays for Munster Rugby.He also represents Young Munster Rfc.His preferred position is lock.

 Early life

 From County Limerick, O'Connell attended Castletroy College and played for the Munster U-18 Schools team at the start of the 2021-22 season as well as captaining Castletroy in the Munster Schools Boys Senior Cup that year.

 Club career

 O'Connell joined the Munster Rugby Academy ahead of the 2022-23 season and also played in the All-Ireland League for Young Munster having previously also played for UL Bohemians.

 In November 2024, O'Connell made his senior United Rugby Championship debut for Munster at home against Emirates Lions.
 In December 2024, he made his debut for Munster in the European Rugby Champions Cup in the Pool 3 opening fixture against Stade Francais at Thomond Park.
 In 2025, he signed a two-year contract with Munster and moved from the senior academy to the first team squad.